Free radical substitution header image.

 Free radical substitution reactions

-In the example shown below the bond enthalpy of the chlorine bond in a chlorine molecule is only 242kJmol-1.
-This means that a photon of UV light has more than enough energy to break or cleave the Cl-Cl bond and form two chlorine free radicals.
+The bond enthalpy of the chlorine covalent bond in a chlorine molecule is only 242kJmol-1.
+This means that a photon of UV light has more than enough energy to break or cleave the Cl-Cl bond and form two chlorine free radicals; as shown above.
+The two equations shown below also show this homolytic bond cleavage taking place.
+Since each chlorine atom has an identical electronegativity value when the bond breaks each chlorine atom is able to attract its own electron and form the two chlorine free radical containing an unpaired electron.

 Equations to show the homolytic bond cleavage of a chlorine chlorine bond in a chlorine molecule.

-Alkanes are chemically unreactive substances due largely to the fact that the C-H bond in an alkane molecule is non-polar and so is not susceptible to attack by electrophiles or nucleophiles.
+Alkanes are chemically unreactive substances largely due to the fact that the C-H bond in an alkane molecule is non-polar and so is not susceptible to attack by electrophiles or nucleophiles.
 However alkanes will react violently with chlorine in the presence of sunlight or a camera flash, which is used to start or initiate the reaction.
-The sunlight or camera flash will supply enough energy to break the relatively weak bond in a chlorine molecule and form two chlorine free radicals; these will immediately react with the first "thing" they come into contact with which is likely to be an alkane molecule.
+The sunlight contains UV radiation which is the same type of radiation responsible for sunburn and over exposure to UV radiation can also prematurely age the skin, however for our purposes the ultraviolet radiation will supply enough energy to break the relatively weak bond in a chlorine molecule and form two chlorine free radicals.
+These free radicals are high reactive since they contain an unpaired electron and will immediately react with the first "thing" they come into contact with which in our case is likely to be an alkane molecule.

 For example chlorine (Cl2) will react with methane (CH4) to form a mixture of chloroalkanes as shown below.
 The chlorine free radicals produced in this reaction will replace or substitute for the hydrogen atoms on the methane molecule to form a halogenalkane or haloalkane molecule.
-A mixture of four halogenalkane molecules is produced; these are shown below; but it is possible to adjust the initial reaction mixture to obtain mainly one of these halogenalkane molecules as the main component in the mixture of compouunds produced.
+A mixture of four halogenalkane molecules is likely produced in this reaction; these are shown in the image below; but it is possible to adjust the initial reaction mixture to obtain mainly one of these halogenalkane molecules as the main component in the mixture produced.

 3d models of the products from the reaction of chlorine with methane.
 Free radiacl substitution reaction.
 A mixture of chlorine and methane is palced in a plastic bottle and a flash gun is used to set off the reaction.

-This reaction of chlorine with methane is an example of a free radical substitution reaction and it proceeds via 3 steps; these 3 separate steps are called:
+This reaction of chlorine with methane is an example of a free radical substitution reaction, these reactions are free radical chain reactions that proceed via 3 steps; these 3 separate steps are called:

 Step1 - initiation

-For example if a mixture of methane and chlorine are placed in a plastic bottle and kept in the dark then no reaction occurs.
-However if a bright camera flash is set off then the reaction starts.
-The camera flash will produce photons of light with enough energy to break the Cl-Cl bond homolytically to form 2 chlorine free radicals:
+For example if a mixture of methane and chlorine are placed in a plastic bottle and kept in the dark then no reaction occurs, however if a bright camera flash is set off then a very violent reaction starts.
+The camera flash will produce photons of light with enough energy to break the Cl-Cl bond homolytically to form 2 chlorine free radicals, we can show this as:

 Step2-propagation

 The key to understanding these free radical substitution reactions are the free radicals.
-It is the presence of these reactive free radicals that enables the chain reaction to start and indeed to continue and produce the products.
-The two steps that happen in the propagation process are shown in the equations below.
+It is the presence of these reactive free radicals that enables the chain reaction to start and indeed to continue and produce the product molecules.
+The two steps that happen in the propagation steps are shown in the equations below.
 These reactions are examples of a chain reaction.
-This basically means that a chlorine free radical produced in the initiation step will react and this leads to the formation the product as well as another chlorine free radical; which can further react with another reactant molecule, methane in this case and so the reaction is essentially one big loop.
+This basically means that a chlorine free radical produced in the initiation step will react with a methane molecule and this leads to the formation the product as well as another chlorine free radical; which can further react with another reactant molecule, methane in this case and so the reaction is essentially one big loop.

-The two equations below represent the propagation steps.
-They both start and end with the formation of a chlorine free radical - the perfect set-up for a reoccuring loop or chain reaction!
+The two equations below represent the propagation steps, both equations start and end with the formation of a chlorine free radical - the perfect set-up for a reoccuring loop or chain reaction!

 In the propagation stage of this reaction a chlorine free radical reacts with a reactant molecule, the methane (CH4) in this case to form a methyl free radical and hydrogen chloride gas.
-The methyl free radical then goes on to react with the other reactant, chlorine gas to form the product, chloromethane and a chlorine free radical.
+The methyl free radical then goes on to react with the other reactant, chlorine gas to form the product, chloromethane and a chlorine free radical is regenerated to carry on the chain reaction.
 So we started the propagation step with a chlorine free radical and we finish the propagation step with the same chlorine free radical being produced.
-The high reactivity of free radicals and the fact that both the equation above are exothermic and release energy results in this chain reaction being very violent and very fast.
+The high reactivity of free radicals and the fact that both the equation above are exothermic results in this chain reaction being very violent and very fast.

 Equations to show the propagation steps in the free radical reaction between chlorine and methane.